Heat Pump Installation Workington

 What is a SEER rating, and what does it mean for my heat pump?

-SEER (Seasonal Energy Efficiency Ratio) measures how efficiently a heat pump cools during the cooling season.
+SEER (Seasonal Energy Efficiency Ratio) measures how efficiently a heat pump cools of a heat pump.
 A higher SEER rating indicates a more energy-efficient system.
 The minimum SEER rating for new heat pumps is 14, but high-efficiency models have SEER ratings up to 23 or higher.
-A higher SEER rating may increase the initial cost of your heat pump, but it will also result in lower electricity bills over the lifetime of the system.
+While more expensive upfront, higher SEER rated units ultimately save you money and reduce your carbon footprint.